liaoliao-24/liaoliao-24.github.io/_pages/index.md

 ---

-layout: single # home # could use splash in the future
+layout: single
 permalink: /
 author_profile: true
 title: Who Am I?
-#header:
-#    image: /assets/images/teaser_pic.jpg
 ---

-I am a Ph.D. student in theoretical neuroscience at Yale University.
+I am a Ph.D. student in theoretical neuroscience at Yale University, where I explore how neural systems give rise to complex behavior.

+## Background

-I received my B.S. degree double major in physics and philosophy from the University of Notre Dame in year 2021.
-In physics, I am interested in understanding behaviors of complex systems.
-In philosophy, I am interested in how a collection of people interact with each other&mdash;moral and political philosophy.
+I earned my B.S. from the University of Notre Dame in 2021 with a double major in physics and philosophy.
+My academic interests span both fields: in physics, I'm drawn to understanding emergent behaviors in complex systems; in philosophy, I focus on moral and political philosophy, particularly how individuals and societies interact.

-I like reading and thinking.
-My favorite book is *The Analects* and *War and Peace*.
-My favorite philosopher is Confucius.
-I enjoy arts, traveling, and writing.
-You can follow my WeChat public account *WeThoughts* (Chinese blog) to know more about me.
+## What I Value

+Beyond research, I'm passionate about reading, thinking, writing, and exploring different cultures through travel and the arts. *The Analects* and *War and Peace* are among my favorite works, and Confucius's philosophy deeply influences my worldview.

+## Community Engagement

-I care about social social impacts beyond academia.
-I satisfy my interest beyond academia by joining as one of the co-organizer of the [Kimball Smith Series](https://kimballsmithseries.yale.edu).
+I believe in creating meaningful social impact beyond academia.
+I contribute to this goal as a co-organizer of the [Kimball Smith Series](https://kimballsmithseries.yale.edu), an initiative fostering important conversations at Yale.

+You can also follow my Chinese WeChat public account, *WeThoughts*, for more insights into my thoughts and experiences.